tpulatha/sdl_ios_guides/docs/Getting Started/Alerts/index.md

 ### Alert UI
 Depending the platform, an alert can have up to three lines of text, a progress indicator (e.g. a spinning wheel or hourglass), and up to four soft buttons.
+##### SDLAlert without soft buttons
+![SDLAlert without soft buttons](assets/SDLAlertWithNoSoftButtons.png "SDLAlert without soft buttons")
+##### SDLAlert with soft buttons
+![SDLAlert with soft buttons](assets/SDLAlertWithSoftButtons.png "SDLAlert with soft buttons")

 ### Alert TTS
 The alert can also be formatted to speak a prompt when the alert appears on the screen.
 Do this by setting the `ttsChunks` parameter.
 To play the alert tone before the text-to-speech is spoken, set `playTone` to `true`.

-### Alert UI
-##### SDLAlert without soft buttons
-![SDLAlert without soft buttons](assets/SDLAlertWithNoSoftButtons.png "SDLAlert without soft buttons")
-##### SDLAlert with soft buttons
-![SDLAlert with soft buttons](assets/SDLAlertWithSoftButtons.png "SDLAlert with soft buttons")

 ### Example
 ```swift